git/git.github.io/rev_news/drafts/edition-51.md

   demystify the powerful [git-rebase](https://git-scm.com/docs/git-rebase).

 * [Signing Git Commits](https://www.linuxjournal.com/content/signing-git-commits)
-  by Kyle Rankin, from Linux Journal
+  by Kyle Rankin, from Linux Journal.

 * [Git does not remember username and password on Windows](https://snede.net/git-does-not-remember-username-password/) by André Snede Kock, or how to use Windows Credentials manager with Git,